Research Fellow in Hellenistic Culture & Society

 Since 2000 he has participated in over a dozen archaeological fieldwork projects in both Greece and Canada, with a current research focus on the Greco-Roman city of Knossos (6th Cent BCE-7th Cent CE).
 During 2008-2009 Conor was the Assistant Director of the Irish Institute of Hellenic Studies at Athens, the archaeological and cultural representative of Irish universities in Greece.
 He has taught at Queen’s University (Ontario), Trinity College Dublin, University College Dublin, the Irish Institute of Hellenic Studies at Athens and the British School at Athens.
 Conor joined the Department of Classics and Ancient History at Warwick in 2016 as the Research Fellow in Hellenistic Culture & Society.

-Conor’s main research interests include the history and archaeology of Greek cities, Roman Greece, art and craft production and archaeological ceramics.
-Over the last decade he has focused his studies on Classical, Hellenistic and Roman ceramics and archaeological survey, and is particularly interested in the relationship between materiality and political/social transition.At present, Conor is the Principal Investigator on a project aimed at studying and publishing the archaeological remains of a wine-making facility at Knossos.
+Conor’s main research interests include Classical, Hellenistic and Roman Greece, ceramics, ceramic technologies, ancient economies, social history, landscape archaeolgy, field survey, urbanism, museums and collections.
+Over the last decade he has focused his studies on Hellenistic and Roman cities in Greece and archaeological survey, and is particularly interested in the relationship between materiality and political/social transition.At present, Conor is the Principal Investigator on a project aimed at studying and publishing the archaeological remains of a wine-making facility at Knossos.
 He is also currently a specialist researcher studying Archaic-Late Roman ceramics as part of the Knossos Urban Landscapes Project.
-In addition to his fieldwork projects he is currently co-authoring a book on Roman ceramics in the UCD Classical Museum, and is working on a monograph about the city of Knossos from the 6th-1st centuries BC.
+In addition to his fieldwork projects he is currently co-authoring a book on Roman ceramics in the UCD Classical Museum, and is working on a monograph about on Greco-Roman Knossos.

 Teaching and supervision